JaimeArboleda/nestedcvtraining/README.md

 nestedcvtraining: Python package to search for best parameters, train and calibrate binary classification models using a Nested Cross-Validation approach.

-## nestedcvtraining Overview
+## Overview

-nestedcvtraining is a Python package to build ML pipelines for experimentation with Kedro, MLflow, and more
+nestedcvtraining is a Python package to search for best parameters, train and calibrate binary classification models using a Nested Cross-Validation approach.

 PipelineX provides the following options which can be used independently or together.